ZipCPU/wb2axip/README.md

 (pipelined)](bench/formal/fwb_slave.v), and
 [AXI-lite](bench/formal/faxil_slave.v) buses.
-There's also a formal property specification for an [AXI (full) bus](bench/formal/faxi_slave.v), but the one in the master branch is known to have issues.
-(I actually have a good set of formal properties for verifying full AXI transactions.)
+There's also a formal property specification for an [AXI (full) bus](bench/formal/faxi_slave.v), but the one in the master branch is incomplete.
+The complete set of AXI properties are maintained elsewhere.

 # Xilinx Cores